OracleCPS/GGMicroservices/workshops/gg/CloudWorkshop_GoldenGate Microservices_200.md

 Update January 02, 2019

-## Configuring ServiceManager,Source(Atlanta) and Target(Sanfran)
+## Configuring ServiceManager, Atlanta and SanFran Deployments
 ## Introduction

-This lab walk you through configuring ServiceManager,Source(Atlanta) and Target(Sanfran) Deployments using Goldengate 18.1 micro services web interface and the **Oracle GoldenGate Configuration Assistant (OGGCA)** silent install scripts in a Ravello environment.
+This lab walks you through configuring ServiceManager, Atlanta and SanFran deployments using **Goldengate 18.1 MicroServices** web interface and the **Oracle GoldenGate Configuration Assistant (OGGCA)** silent install scripts in a Ravello environment.

 ## Objectives